 Organic fresh veggies: Again, lots of choices in the organic department, like tomatoes, salad greens, kale, and Idaho potatoes, which I bought to use in today’s recipe.
 All fresh and high quality.

 Beer and wine and champagne!
-Oh my!: Here in New Hampshire, we have state liquor stores that have wine and champagne at crazy low prices so everyone goes there to buy the goods.
-Luckily, Bj’s prices are the same as the state stores AND they carry beer!!!
-It’s pretty nice to be able to pick up some grass-fed beef for dinner and a bottle of bubbly at the same time.
+Oh my!: Here in New Hampshire, we have state liquor stores that have wine, champagne, and beer at crazy low prices so everyone goes there to buy the goods.
+Luckily, Bj’s prices are the same as the state liquor stores, so it’s pretty nice to be able to pick up some grass-fed beef for dinner and a bottle of bubbly at the same time.

 Hors d’oeuvres: To make shopping even more pleasurable, hors d’oeuvres are passed around as you weave in and out of the aisles…okay, it’s not really hors d’oeuvres, it’s really food samples that you can munch on (like this slice of french bread topped with dill Havarti cheese and roasted red bell peppers and served with a cute lil’ olive).
 Hors d’oeuvres or food samples, whatever you call it…if you feed me, I will shop in your store all day.